 Companies that have open reqs typically don’t have a ton of time or resources to wait around to find a new employee.
 And we know that managers need to hire someone, like, yesterday.

 It’s because of these challenges that we’re introducing the Grand Circus Academy.

 What is the Grand Circus Academy?

-The Academy is an opportunity for employers to access tech talent without having to fully commit upfront to a full-time, salaried employee, Grand Circus handles all of that.
+The Academy is an opportunity for employers to access tech talent without having to fully commit upfront to a daytime, salaried employee, Grand Circus handles all of that.